 Lack of Power

-Losing power can happen for a variety of reasons, and they usually point to the circuit breaker.
-Try resetting the breaker as a temporary fix, but make note of which breaker has tripped.
+Losing power can happen for various reasons, and they usually point to the circuit breaker.
+Try resetting the breaker temporarily, but note which breaker has tripped.
 There will be a clear indicator by the switch so that you know which one to turn back on.
 Once the room that lost power comes back on, take a look around the room.

-As a third option, you can upgrade the breaker so that it can handle the extra load.
+You can upgrade the breaker to handle the extra load as a third option.
 There is no wrong answer to these three solutions for a power loss misconfiguration, but it does point to a future problem in other parts of the home.

 Old Wiring

 An old home will likely have old wiring and an even older circuit breaker.
-This type of breaker misconfiguration happens when an old home is behind on the times.
+This type of breaker misconfiguration happens when an old house is behind on the times.
 Even a home built in the 90s can be susceptible to this type of problem.
 Unfortunately, fixing the circuit breaker will only be half the battle.
-If you have plans to upgrade the wiring at a later date, then there is nothing wrong with splitting the costs and making the circuit breaker a priority.
+If you plan to upgrade the wiring later, then there is nothing wrong with splitting the costs and making the circuit breaker a priority.

 In older homes, you may also run into more serious issues like short circuits.
 This is when a hot wire makes contact with a neutral wire.
 It can also mean a cable is pierced, exposed, or loosened.
-When this happens, you still want to make replacing the circuit breaker the main priority.
+When this happens, you still want to prioritize replacing the circuit breaker.
 Safety comes first, and this is one of those situations you don’t want to make a fuss about.

 Stay Safe